Ghostscypher/php-mpesa/specifications.md

 class MpesaC2B {
     // Constructor
     // We need to pass in the config by ref
-    // the mode determines which transactions we will be performing
-    // mode allows only paybill_mode, till_mode
-    MpesaC2B(config: MpesaConfig, mode: CONSTANT);

-    // Set a given mode
-    // allows only paybill_mode, till_mode
-    // See example implementation
-    public MpesaC2B setMode(mode: CONSTANT);

-    // Returns the mode, since it's a constant it will point to a given mode public String getMode();
+    // The command id, of the shortcode this is will be determined by the shortcode identifier type MpesaC2B(config: MpesaConfig);

+    // Used to overwrite the default config set public MpesaC2B setConfig(config: MpesaConfig);

+    // Return the current config
+    public MpesaConfig getConfig();

     // Performs the register
     // All data is in config